0xPolygon/polygon-docs/docs/tools/wallets/portal.md

 ### MATIC tokens

 1. Let's say you bridged MATIC from PoS to Ethereum.
-Once your tokens are ready to claim, you'll be able to select the "Initiate Claim" option under the transaction record.
+Once your tokens are ready to claim, you'll be able to select the **Initiate Claim** option under the transaction record.

     <center>
     ![](../../img/tools/portal/portal-14.png){ width=60% }